piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 classifies photons by energy ranges and plot their pulse profiles using pulse_profile.py.

-makes an adjustment of the pulse profiles with sinusoids and return a fits file with their parameters and uncertainties.
+makes an adjustment of the pulse profiles with sinusoids and return a fits file with their parameters and uncertainties and other with the pulses and their fits.

 ###  energy_evolution.py